 If the speculations are true, one can imply that the Little Ice age is probably the result of the movement of 60 mln bisons³⁶’³⁷ in North America and the movement of horses during European wars,³⁸¨⁴¹ including Mongol army expansion in Eurasia.¹¹’⁴²

 If the weather control has been evolved naturally to deal with climate change in the past, why does Nature want it to be very cold in winter?
 It makes sense, if we consider the physical properties of methane, one of the greenhouse gases.
-Methane must be removed from atmosphere as methane hydrate.
+Methane must be removed from the atmosphere as methane hydrates.
 The right condition for methane hydrate formation is low temperatures and relatively high pressure provided by seabed.⁴³

 What is the mechanism of cooling down?
 We do not know the exact mechanism behind the cold weather phenomenon.
 Moreover, it turns out we didn’t know what the actual processes are behind rain and wind until Russian scientists came up recently with their theory of forest’s “biotic pump”.⁴⁴’⁴⁵ Basicly, their theory states that forests control wind and rain bearing cloud trajectories to supply themselves with fresh water, and if there is no forest, no rain.
 But the authors of the theory don’t address rainfall occuring in the places with no forests like steppes, arid areas, deserts.

-Anyways, a research must be done to find out the cause of precipitation and cold weather extremes after ungulate mass movement.
+Anyways, research must be done to find out the cause of precipitation and cold weather extremes after ungulate mass movement.
 According to the proposed hypothesis¹⁵:

-7) the source of the natural forcing could be a giant mycelial network in the ground created by the fungi spores distributed by hooves of the ungulates during their large-scale movement.
+a) the source of the natural forcing could be a giant mycelial network in the ground created by the fungi spores distributed by hooves of the ungulates during their large-scale movement.
 It could explain the three week time delay which correspond to mycelium inoculation period.⁴⁶

-9) the collective charge manipulation of the giant mycelial network on the ground is reflected on the ionosphere.
+c) the collective charge manipulation of the giant mycelial network on the ground is reflected on the ionosphere.
 There is high quantity of spores in atmosphere, and they are charged.⁵²’⁵³ Can electrically active mycelium network influence the trajectory of the charged air flow i.e. wind?